5 TIPS when buying your first Bike Shoes and Pedals

 We receive a lot of inquiries from newcomers to cycling.
 Most commonly, about Bike Shoes and pedals information.

 Here is a quick guide for buying your first bike shoes and bike pedals

-Tip #1 - Bike shoes are always paired with pedals and new bikes don't include clipless pedals.
+Tip #1 - Bike shoes are always paired with pedals, typically new bikes don't include clipless pedals.

-The most important contact point of a cyclist and a bike, are bike shoes and pedals, this is where the power transfer begins.
-In the late 80's the evolution of bike pedals and bike shoes changed from Toe Clip pedals to clipless pedals.
+The most important contact point of a cyclist and a bike, is the shoes and pedals, this is where the power transfer begins.
+In the late 80's, the evolution of bike pedals and shoes changed from Toe Clip pedals to clipless pedals.
 This evolution made biking more safe, efficient and comfortable.
-Now a days you pair your clipless pedals with clipless bike shoes.
+Today, you have to pair your clipless pedals with clipless bike shoes.

 Tip #2 - Know what type of activities you will be doing and match it with your type of pedals and shoes, please look at our table.

 |MTB SPD PEDALS and SHOES||ROAD LOOK or SPD ROAD Pedals and SHOES|